ptupitsyn/ptupitsyn.github.io/_posts/2025-11-03-NET-Compute-In-Apache-Ignite-3-1.md

 * No overhead if there are no .NET jobs.
 * Other executors (Python, C++, Wasm) can coexist on one node without interfering with each other.

-Another big improvement is deployment and versioning.
-TBD
+Another big improvement is explicit deployment and versioning:
+* We have full control over deployment and undeployment with the Management API (available as a REST API or a CLI tool).
+* We can deploy multiple versions of the same assembly and choose which version to use when submitting a compute job.
+* Deployment units are isolated from each other, so there are no assembly conflicts.